boy-warakorn/rmp-landing-page/README.md

 #### Change API Path

-1. Go to `src/configs/api` and change value of `baseApiUrl` to IP Address of your `Google Cloud Server` that you deploy on.
+1. Go to `src/services/axios.config.ts` and change value of `baseURL` to IP Address of your `Google Cloud Server` that you deploy on.

 ### For Local